tanmay17061/batch-gpt/README.md

 3. Modify `/server/main.go` to wire up new endpoints or services
 4. Update this README with any new setup or usage instructions

+## Acknowledgements

+This project makes extensive use of the [go-openai](https://github.com/sashabaranov/go-openai) library, which provides a Go client for the OpenAI API.
+We are grateful to the maintainers and contributors of go-openai for their excellent work, which has significantly simplified our interaction with OpenAI's services.

+The go-openai library is used throughout this project for:
+- Defining request and response structures
+- Handling API interactions with OpenAI
+- Implementing batch processing functionality

+We encourage users and contributors to this project to also check out and support the go-openai library.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.